 Pennsylvania

-You do not need any state licensing to work as a HVAC contractor in Pennsylvania, although there are some city licensing requirements so make sure to check these before you begin working.
+You do not need any state licensing to work as an HVAC contractor in Pennsylvania.
+However, there may be city licensing requirements, so make sure to check these before you begin working.

 Rhode Island

-There are multiple categories and classes of state licenses that a HVAC contractor must have in order to be able to work in Rhode Island.
+There are multiple categories and classes of state licenses that an HVAC contractor must have to own a business in Rhode Island.
 These include:

-To qualify, you must have held a refrigeration journeyperson I license for one year or a refrigeration master II license for one year.
+• Class I: Must have held refrigeration journeyperson I license or refrigeration master II license for one year.

 South Carolina

-To work as a residential HVAC contractor in South Carolina, you must hold a state license issued by the South Carolina Department of Labor, Licensing and Regulation.
-To qualify, you will need to have at least one year of HVAC experience under the direct supervision of a Master Heating and Air contractor or a licensed HVAC contractor.
+To work as an HVAC contractor in South Carolina, you must hold a state license issued by the South Carolina Department of Labor, Licensing and Regulation.
+There are two different licenses:

 South Dakota